HildoBijl/stepwise/shared/edu/skills/README.md

 The order in which skills appear inside the skills file is important!
 When Step-Wise recommends skills to students, it starts with the first one mentioned in the skills file.
 That is why `operationOrder` is placed later on in the file (even though it's the first step in most exercises): because it makes more sense for students to learn summation and multiplication first, before worrying about the order of these operations.

 At the bottom of the skill tree we define *linked groups*.
 Finally some post-processing is done, like extracting prerequisites and such.

+## Selecting an exercise for a skill

+Suppose a student wants to practice a skill.
+They need to be presented with an exercise.
+But which exercise is the most suitable?
+This is determined by the exercise selection algorithm.
+This algorithm executes the following steps.

+- For each `exercise` connected to the `skill`, calculate the chance that the student will do it correctly.
+This is determined by the `skill` and/or `setup` parameters of the exercise.
+(Example: three exercises have success probabilities 50%, 60% and 70%.)
+- Determine the *suitability* of each exercise.
+For this, check how close the probability of success is to 50%.
+The closer that the probability is to 50%, the higher the suitability is.
+(In practice we use a Gaussian bell curve for this with mean `0.5` and STD `0.1`.
+For the example, this results in suitabilities of 3.99, 2.42 and 0.54.)
+- Set a threshold: pick the exercise with the highest suitability, take 30% of this suitability (exact settings may vary) and define this as the threshold.
+Any exercise with suitability less than this threshold is not considered.
+(For the example, the threshold is `1.2` which means the third exercise is ignored.)
+- For all remaining exercises, apply the weight: increase the suitability by the given weight factor.
+Note: you can see this weight as the amount of "variation" in an exercise.
+If one exercise has such amazing random state generation that it appears to be multiple different exercises, it is wise to increase its weight so it is selected more often.
+(Say, for example, that the second exercise has weight `2`.
+The resulting suitabilities are then `3.99` and `4.84`.
+The third exercise is still ignored, irrespective of its weight.)
+- Use the resulting numbers as factors when determining probabilities.
+(In the example, the total suitability is `3.99 + 4.84 = 8.83`.
+As a result, exercise 1 has a chance of `3.99/8.83 = 45%` while exercise 2 has a chance of `55%` to be selected.)

+This heuristic method makes sure that the student gets an exercise which is sufficiently challenging: not too difficult but not too easy.
+At the same time, it leaves room for randomness, so that the student does not get the same exercise every time.